The complexity of finite-valued CSPs: Complexity classification

 The main technical contribution of this paper is the following result.

-\begin{theorem} Let $D$ be an arbitrary finite set and let $\Gamma$ be a core valued language defined on $D$.
-If $\Gamma_c$ does not satisfy (MC), then $\Gamma$ admits a binary idempotent and symmetric fractional polymorphism. \end{theorem}
+\begin{restatable}{theorem}{mainimpl} Let $D$ be an arbitrary finite set and let $\Gamma$ be a constraint language defined on $D$.
+If $\Gamma$ is a core such that $\Gamma_c$ does not satisfy (MC), then $\Gamma$ admits a binary idempotent and symmetric fractional polymorphism. \end{restatable}